mcgurk/Arduino-WS2811-rotary-RGB-led-strip/OrangePiZero.md

 ## SPI-device

 There is no /dev/spidev* -devices at start.
 We can't use /dev/spidev0.0, because it's used by flash-memory.
-Let's make /dev/spidev1.0:
+Let's make /dev/spidev1.0 by editing /boot/armbianEnv.txt:
-/boot/armbianEnv.txt:
 ```
 overlays=spi-spidev usbhost2 usbhost3
 param_spidev_spi_bus=1